yus8yus8/java-design-patterns/bulkhead/etc/Findbugs_PMD_Report.md

 ## FindBugs and PMD report

+This is an feature issue of java design pattern, so I only run the report for the feature module.
 I use an Intellij plugin - QAPlug to run Findbugs and PMD report.
 There is no error.